Cuon is a popular and interesting Asian fusion restaurant in Medellín that has a mix of dishes on the menu from Japan, China, Vietnam, among others.

 Cuon is located in El Poblado in Medellín very close to Parque Poblado.
 The nearest Medellín Metro station is the Poblado station on the A Line.
 And this restaurant is about a 10-minute walk uphill from the Poblado metro station.

-Taxis or Uber are other options to get to this restaurant.
-Every taxi or Uber driver in Medellín will know where Parque Poblado is located.
+Taxis are another options to get to this restaurant.
+Every taxi driver in Medellín will know where Parque Poblado is located.

 Address: Calle 8 # 43A-29, El Poblado, Medellín